05sanjaykumar/GitSlice/README.md

 # 🧩 GitSlice CLI

-**A blazing-fast CLI tool to extract specific folders from GitHub repositories using sparse-checkout.**
+**A CLI tool to extract specific folders or file from GitHub repositories using sparse-checkout.**
 Designed for speed, simplicity, and developers who don't want to clone massive repos unnecessarily.

 ---

 ## 🚀 Features

-- ⚡️ Extract a specific folder from any GitHub repo
+- ⚡️ Extract a specific folder or file from any GitHub repo
 - 🔍 Automatically resolves deep nested paths like `/tree/branch/src/utils/`
 - 🌲 Uses Git sparse-checkout for minimal clone footprint
 - 🧹 Cleans up temp files after extraction